Saturday, May 24, 2025

 Vračar, Belgrade

 NB.
-Built on the Vračar Plateau over many decades—with recent Ruski roubles from Putin helping bring it to closer to completion—the enormous Church of St. Sava is meant to echo Hagia Sophia in Istanbul, long since turned into a mosque of course.
-Craning the neck on each pass after the work in the library adjacent, the initial guess had been 25-30m high.
-Maybe 35m.
-Wikipedia gives a peak of SEVENTY-NINE metres.
+Built on the Vračar Plateau—with Ruski roubles from Putin helping bring it closer to completion—the enormous Church of St. Sava was meant to echo Hagia Sophia in Istanbul, long since turned into a mosque, of course.
+Craning the neck on each pass after the library adjacent, the initial guess had been 25-30m height.
+Wikipedia gave SEVENTY-NINE.

 Monday, May 5, 2025